Logan Library: Management Structure

-Under Utah state statute, Logan Library is governed by a board of trustees consisting of seven members drawn from the community and approved by the mayor.
+Under Utah state statute, Logan Library is governed by a board of trustees consisting of a city council representative and six members drawn from the community and approved by the mayor.
 The board meets on a monthly basis.
-The day-to-day operations of the library are managed by the board-chosen director and a staff of nine librarians, 14 circulation staff, four pages, one custodian, and a small group of dedicated volunteers.
+The day-to-day operations of the library are managed by the board-chosen Director, an Assistant Director, and a staff of five librarians, three associate librarians, six Library Technical Assistants, nine Library Customer Assistants, and three pages.

 Funding

-The Logan Library is funded by a dedicated property tax and therefore prospective cards holders must prove Logan residency, or business or property ownership, before circulation privileges are granted.
+The Logan Library is funded by a dedicated property tax and therefore prospective card holders must prove Logan residency, or business or property ownership, before circulation privileges are granted.
 Anyone living outside Logan may purchase a library card for an annual fee of $163.00 per household.

 History

-Logan Library traces its history to the library which was formally established by Logan City on April 18, 1916.
-The library's collection consisted of the donated libraries of St. John's Episcopal Church (1,200+ titles) and the LDS Mutual Improvement Association in Logan.
+Logan Library traces its history to the library that was formally established by Logan City on April 18, 1916.
+The library's collection consisted of the donated libraries of St. John's Episcopal Church (1,200+ titles) and the Cache Stake LDS Mutual Improvement Association in Logan.
 In October 1920, the library came under the direction of Cache County, in accordance with Utah House Bill 97.
 County and city each agreed to pay half the operating costs.
 The new Cache County Library was housed in a rental property, later nicknamed "The Dungeon."
 A new library building was erected at 90 North 100 East in Logan in 1932.
 This building still stands.

 For the next 25 years, Cache County Library grew and expanded.
 Local businesses and individual members of the community donated cash, books, and furniture.
 The library had a large and popular genealogy collection, a space used as headquarters for the local Boy Scouts, and hosted art shows and concerts.
 The building and its contents became a source of pride for Cache County citizens.
 Unfortunately, after a few years, problems with the structure itself were evident: the roof leaked, there were issues with the boiler, and the lighting was considered inadequate.
 Most of these problems were handled in temporary fashion until funds could be procured for more permanent solutions.

 In the 1960s, the library board met infrequently, calls for expanded service to County citizens in the form of a bookmobile were rejected, arguments erupted among the many groups using the library building (including the ever more powerful genealogy librarian), the need for building improvements was recognized but little action was taken, individual monetary gifts to the library began to decrease, and (for several years) the library recorded budget deficits.
 The library's director for much of this time (1940s to the 1970s) was Miss Virginia Hansen.